 - 2 tbsp canola oil

-- ½ tbsp tamari (gluten free soy sauce)
+- ½ tbsp coconut aminos or tamari (gluten free soy sauce)

 - 1 tsp honey

 - In a bowl whisk together all of the ingredients for the dressing, set aside.

 - Wash the snow peas and cut them diagonally into thin slices.
 Peel the mandarin orange, remove as much of the white pith as possible and cut each segment into thirds.